 2. Add the mangoes to a blender.

 3, Peel and add the banana along with oranges.
+You may check my orange juice post to know how I deseed the oranges easily.

 5. Add chilled yogurt and honey.
 You may add more yogurt or juice to bring to consistency.
 Also adjust the sweetener.